 Average water temperatures depend on whether you are diving towards the north or south of Komodo National Park.
 Water temperatures towards the north are warmer, reaching a high of 82 Fahrenheit (28°C); while to the south, water temperature can be as low as 68 Fahrenheit (20°C).

 Manta rays can be seen all year round, although they are seen in higher frequency during December and February, while the best time to see ocean sunfish (also known as Mola mola) is August.

 Visibility is at its best between November and March, reaching in excess of an impressive 100 feet (30 m), while during July and August visibility reduces as deep currents rise, carrying large amounts of nutrients.
 The benefit of this is that the reefs are at their most active during this time.

 Experience level for diving Komodo

-Scuba diving in Komodo, it is recommended that one holds an intermediate or advanced certification.
+For anyone that wants to go scuba diving in Komodo, it is recommended that they hold an intermediate or advanced certification.
 The very strong currents and shifting tides can be overwhelming for beginner divers.